 About Kom Ombo Temple

-The Kom Ombo Temple is a sacred Ptolemaic temple co-dedicated to the crocodile deity Sobek and to the falcon-headed Haroeris.
-This dual-dedication is quite atypical and is – equally unusually – reflected in the symmetrical design of the Kom Ombo Temple.
+The Kom Ombo Temple in Egypt is a sacred Ptolemaic temple co-dedicated to the crocodile deity Sobek and falcon-headed Haroeris.
+This dual-dedication is quite atypical and is reflected in the symmetrical design of the Kom Ombo Temple.

 Despite being damaged by earthquakes and other things over the centuries, the Kom Ombo Temple is still impressive and has much to see including a range of religious carvings as well as those depicting day-to-day scenes, a sacred well and many a mummified crocodile.